weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 we see that the equation
 Sx) = lim Jn(X)
-defines f(x) for almost all x € X, and it does not matter how we define f(x) at the remaining points of X.
+defines f(x) for almost all x  \in  X, and it does not matter how we define f(x) at the remaining points of X.
 We shall now show that this function f has the desired properties.